apache/pulsar/site2/docs/security-tls-transport.md

 4. After you answer the question prompts, CA-related files are stored in the `./my-ca` directory.
 Within that directory:

 * `certs/ca.cert.pem` is the public certificate.
-This public certificates is meant to be distributed to all parties involved.
+This public certificate is meant to be distributed to all parties involved.
 * `private/ca.key.pem` is the private key.
 You only need it when you are signing a new certificate for either broker or clients and you must safely guard this private key.

 ### Server certificate